Homeowners Association (HOA) Basics & Benefits

 What is the difference between an HOA and a CDD?

 CDD stands for Community Development District, an entity in Florida that develops land, provides infrastructure and amenities, and maintains the community and its amenities.
-Not all communities are setup as a CDD - on our website, you can find out which communities have a CDD by viewing the community page and scrolling down to the Amenities section.
+Not all communities are developed as a CDD - on our website, you can find out which communities have a CDD by viewing the community page and scrolling down to the Amenities section.

 In a CDD community, the HOA serves as a vehicle that represents homeowners when dealing with the CDD board.
 Typically, in CDD communities, the HOA does not perform any maintenance or upkeep of the common areas or amenities; therefore, HOA fees are very low.
 The HOA will still control the Architectural Review Board, and develop and enforce the community covenants and restrictions.